mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

  gameboard.
 The gameboard page should include the 3x3 grid and at minimum, a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.

+ - Using what you know about responsive design, make sure the gameboard will resize with the browser window, maintaining the right proportions

 <hr>
 ** Commit your work.** <br>
 The commit message should read: <br>
 "Commit 1.
-Constructed gameboard".
+Constructed responsive gameboard".
 <hr>

  - JavaScript portion will be next:

-   * Locate the element first to use it within your app.
+   * Locate the element or elements first to use within your app.
 Think about using `document.getElementById`, `document.getElementsByClassName` or something similar to locate your target elements.
 Try this in your console to make sure your selection works.

    * After finding the elements, start writing logic to listen for `click` events on those elements.

    * You will also need a variable to keep track of moves - this will be used to indicate whether or not to draw an `X` or an `O`.